SunenaB3504/HIma/docs/Phase2_UAT.md

 3. With "Use device TTS" = ON, Listen produces audible speech.
 4. Trace -> Mark Complete increments the star count.
 5. Settings toggle persists after app restart.
+6. Letter detail shows example vocabulary (≥3 items) with English meaning, an example sentence in the selected language, and a Listen button per item.

 Detailed test cases
 -------------------